Den1k22/autoclicker/README.md

 * `one_autoclick_run_hotkey` - it starts autoclicker but clicks all points only once.
 Can be interrupted with `stop_autoclicker_hotkey`
 * `save_points_hotkey` - save current points to file `points.txt`
 * `load_points_hotkey` - load points from `points.txt`. !NOTE: all currents points will be removed
 * `create_mesh_hotkey` - create mesh of clicking points.
-It uses three user defined points. `amount_width` and `amount_height` defines how much points should be in the row and column respectively.
+It uses three user defined points. `amount_width` and `amount_height` in `conf/settings.ini` defines how much points should be in the row and column respectively.
 * `exit_hotkey` - exit from the tool